Epinephrine Auto-Injectors for Severe Allergic Reaction (Adrenaclick®, Auvi-Q®, EpiPen®, Symjepi®)

 - The person getting the injection must be sitting or lying down during and after the injection.

 - If giving epinephrine to a child, hold the leg firmly in place before and during the injection to prevent injuries.

-- Epinephrine can be injected through clothing if needed.
+- Epinephrine can be given through clothing if needed.

 Important Points to Remember

-- Do not store the injector in a refrigerator or a hot car.
+- Do not store the auto-injector in a refrigerator or a hot car.
 Keep it at room temperature.
 The liquid medicine in the injector should be clear.
-If it is discolored or has floating specks, get a new pen.
+If it is discolored or has floating specks, get a new injector.

 - See an allergist if your child has ever had a severe allergic reaction or needed epinephrine.

-- Children who have had a severe allergic reaction should wear a medical alert bracelet or necklace (you can get it at most pharmacies).
+- Children who have had a severe allergic reaction should wear a medical alert ID bracelet or necklace.
+You can get one at most pharmacies.

 - If your child has a severe reaction to this medicine, call the Central Ohio Poison Center at 1-800-222-1222 (TTY 866-688-0088).
 They will tell you what to do.